 This page on spraying stucco with compressed air started with a question originally submitted by Dennis, from Chatsworth California who wrote….”Regarding spraying stucco with compressed air, I was looking at stucco hoppers to attach to an air compressor to do some re-stuccoing on a house.

 The specifications stated on a particular hopper/spray gun kit, stated it’s air flow/pressure requirements at seven (7) CFM at twenty five (25) PSI.
 Since most compressors measure their flow based upon either 40 or 90 PSI, how would I compute CFM at 25 PSI?
 The sales personnel at Home Depot were unable to help me.
 Thanks, Dennis”

-Hi Dennis: Regarding your question about spraying stucco, if your compressor air tank is big enough to have enough reserve to keep supplying the stucco gun while the compressor is working to keep up with the compressed air demand, you’ll do fine.
+My Response: Hi Dennis, Regarding your question about spraying stucco, if your compressor air tank is big enough to have enough reserve to keep supplying the stucco gun while the compressor is working to keep up with the compressed air demand, you’ll do fine.